-A universal, high-quality, affordable early years, education and care system is essential for gender equality, enabling women to work and contribute to family income, levelling up the life chances of children who experience other disadvantages in life (such as with disabilities or from ethnic groups such as Roma) and enabling women to be more independent in older age.
+246. A universal, high-quality, affordable early years, education and care system is essential for gender equality, enabling women to work and contribute to family income, levelling up the life chances of children who experience other disadvantages in life (e.g. with disabilities or from ethnic groups such as Roma) and enabling women to be more independent in older age.